 The Unilever archives are amongst the most important collections of business records in the world.

-In the 1890s, William Hesketh Lever, founder of Lever Bros, wrote down his ideas for Sunlight Soap – his revolutionary new product that helped popularise cleanliness and hygiene in Victorian England.
+In the 1890s, William Hesketh Lever, founder of Lever Brothers, wrote down his ideas for Sunlight Soap – his revolutionary new product that helped popularise cleanliness and hygiene in Victorian England.

-Follow our timeline to find out more about our history that now crosses three centuries.
+Follow our timeline to find out more about our history.